manas12709/flocker/navigation/worlds/chatroom.md

                 },
                 body: JSON.stringify({
                     contents: [{
                         parts: [{ text: `Create a random question to get two people talking based on their interests.
 For example, if one interest was F1 Cars, and another interest was Engineering, a possible question you could make is "What are your opinions on the Engines of F1 Cars?".
-The two interests are ${interest1} and ${interest2}`}]
+The two interests are ${interest1} and ${interest2}.
+Just include the question, NOTHING else.` }]
                     }]
                 })
             });